Support Us Button Widget

 It feels like folks in Knoxville are always on the move, which might explain the number of walking and running clubs in the area.
 If you’re ready to take the next step in your fitness and social journey, lace up your sneakers and join a local club.

-The Long Run Club — This Marble City store hosts community runs on Tuesday + Thursday nights.
-On Tuesday, you can do a fun run or join the workout on Tom Black Track at UT.
-On Thursday, the group does an all-paces “nobody left behind” run that starts at University Commons shopping center.
+The Long Run Club — Meet at Pace House for community runs on Tuesday nights.
+You can do a fun run or join the workout on Tom Black Track at UT.

 KnoxTerra Running Club — Go the distance with this community-focused group that meets on Tuesdays and Thursdays, typically running 3.5-6 miles followed by food at a local restaurant.
 The group also meets on weekends for trail runs.